lingrino/infra-personal/terraform-modules/account/README.md

 }
 ```

+## Creating an Account

+When you create a new organization account in AWS a new role is also created, which by default
+is called `OrganizationAccountAccessRole`.
+Initially this is the only way to access the new
+account, however the role has no access restrictions and should be removed after the first
+terraform run that provisions more secure roles.

 ## Updating an Account

 You cannot update the `name` or `email` of the account with the API.
 If you need to update those